abseil/abseil.github.io/docs/cpp/guides/container.md

 These are near drop-in replacement for `std::unordered_map` and `std::unordered_set`.
 They are useful:

-*   When pointer stability[^pointer-stability] is required for both key and value.
+*   When pointer stability is required for both key and value.
 *   For automatic migrations from `std::unordered_map`, `std::unordered_set`,
     `hash_map` or `hash_set` where it's difficult to figure out whether the code relies on pointer stability.